 Cappadocia Hot Air Balloon Ride Number Two!

-Luckily, we had two chances to fly over Cappadocia.
-Our second morning in Cappadocia was organized by our hosts at InFlow Travel Summit.
-They booked with Royal Balloons and I'm not going to lie, I expected this flight to be worse than yesterday's.
+Luckily, we had two chances to fly over Cappadocia in Turkey.
+Our second morning in Cappadocia was organized by our hosts at a travel conference we attended in Istanbul.
+They booked with Royal Balloons and I’m not going to lie, I expected this flight to be worse than yesterday.